cherry-embedded/CherryUSB/port/pusb2/README.md

 ---------------------------------------------

-- The driver functionality for PUSB2 is provided as a static library.
-To obtain the source code, shall contact `opensource_embedded@phytium.com.cn`.
+- The driver functionality of PUSB2 is provided as static libraries:
+  - - `libpusb2_hc_a64.a` : Host mode driver library for AARCH64
+  - - `libpusb2_dc_a64.a` : Device mode driver library for AARCH64
+  - - `libpusb2_hc_a32_hardfp.a` : Host mode driver library for AARCH32, using hard floating point
+  - - `libpusb2_hc_a32_softfp.a` : Host mode driver library for AARCH32, using soft floating point
+  - - `libpusb2_dc_a32_hardfp.a` : Device mode driver library for AARCH32, using hard floating point
+  - - `libpusb2_dc_a32_softfp.a` : Device mode driver library for AARCH32, using soft floating point

+- To obtain the source code, please contact `opensource_embedded@phytium.com.cn`.